KensingtonTech/goosecache/README.md

 }

 function clearChildrenByParentIdCache(parentId, cb) {
-  cachegoose.clearCache(`${parentId}_children`, cb);
+  goosecache.clearCache(`${parentId}_children`, cb);
 }
 ```

-If you call `cachegoose.clearCache(null, cb)` without passing a cache key as the first parameter, the entire cache will be cleared for all queries.
+If you call `goosecache.clearCache(null, cb)` without passing a cache key as the first parameter, the entire cache will be cleared for all queries.

 ## Cacheing Populated Documents ##

-When a document is returned from the cache, cachegoose will [hydrate](http://mongoosejs.com/docs/api.html#model_Model.hydrate) it, which initializes it's virtuals/methods.
+When a document is returned from the cache, goosecache will [hydrate](http://mongoosejs.com/docs/api.html#model_Model.hydrate) it, which initializes it's virtuals/methods.
 Hydrating a populated document will discard any populated fields (see [Automattic/mongoose#4727](https://github.com/Automattic/mongoose/issues/4727)).
 To cache populated documents without losing child documents, you must use `.lean()`, however if you do this you will not be able to use any virtuals/methods (it will be a plain object).

 ## Test ##
 npm test